OpenSmock/Pyramid/README.md

 space editWithPyramid.
 ```

-You can edit in Pyramid an opened BlSpace with `F12` keyboard shortcut, for that open a BlElement with `openInNewSpaceWithPyramidShortcut`.
+You can edit in Pyramid all opened BlSpace with `F12` keyboard shortcut, this feature can be disable in the settings.

 ## Plugins